gianj988/vue-events-backbone-public/README.md

 #### 2.1 REGISTER EVENT LISTENERS USING THE DIRECTIVE

-This is the simplest case: if a component has to ALWAYS register listeners onMounted and unregister listeners onUnmounted, the directive does exactly that, automatically.
+This is the simplest case: if a component has to ALWAYS register listeners onBeforeMount and unregister listeners onBeforeUnmount, the directive does exactly that, automatically.

 The directive takes an object of type EventsBackboneDirectiveParams, which has this definition
 ```